Move-In Fall 2026 Semester

 Important Dates

-Campus Housing new resident application is open and available for incoming Fall 2023 students.
-You must complete your Fall 2023 course registration in order for your application to be processed.
+Campus Housing’s new resident application is open and available for incoming Fall 2026 students.
+You must complete your Fall 2026 course registration for your application to be processed.
 The Campus Housing Application is available at: https://discover.trinitydc.edu/campus-housing/housing-application/

 If you have any questions about living on campus or the housing application process, please contact Campus Housing Staff at CampusHousing@TrinityDC.edu or 202-884-9606.

-Campus Housing will begin Fall 2023 Housing placement for new residents in mid-July 2023.
-You will receive your housing assignment letter via Trinity email, once Campus Housing has received your financial clearance from Enrollment Services.
+Campus Housing will begin Fall 2026 Housing placement for new residents in early July 2026.
+You will receive your housing assignment letter via Trinity email once Campus Housing has received your financial clearance from Enrollment Services.
 Housing placements will be completed on a rolling basis.
-Your placement email will provide you detailed information regarding move in.
+Your placement email will provide you with detailed information regarding move-in.

-Submit Required Health Forms including proof of COVID-19 Vaccine on the Health Portal at: trinitydc.studenthealthportal.com.
+Submit Required Health Forms and Immunization records on the Health Portal at: trinitydc.studenthealthportal.com.

-Submit Visitation Request form to pre-register any intended visitors at: https://discover.trinitydc.edu/health/campus-resident-visitor-request-form/
+Submit the Visitation Request form to pre-register any intended visitors at: https://discover.trinitydc.edu/health/campus-resident-visitor-request-form/

-Residence halls open for new first year and transfer residents on Saturday August 19, 2023 at 9:00am.
-Check in for residents will be from 9:00am – 2:00pm at Cuvilly Hall.
-New residents will receive housing placements beginning in July 2023, and throughout the summer as they finalize their financial aid arrangements and register for Fall 2023 courses.
+New First Year and Transfer student move-in will be Saturday, August 15, 2026.
+Check-in for new residents will be from 9:00 am – 2:00 pm in Cuvilly Hall lobby.
+New residents will receive housing placements beginning in July, and throughout the Summer as they finalize their financial aid arrangements and register for Fall courses.

-Residence halls reopen for returning residents on Saturday August 26, 2023 at 9:00am.
-Check in for residents will be from 9:00am – 2:00pm in Social Hall, Main Hall 1st floor.
-Please be reminded that your move in is contingent on your final clearance with Enrollment Services to return, and your fulltime enrollment in Fall courses.
+Returning Resident move-in will be on Saturday, August 22, 2026.
+Check-in for residents will be from 9:00 am – 2:00 pm in Social Hall, Main Hall 1st floor.
+Returning Residents: Please be reminded that your move-in is contingent on your final clearance with Enrollment Services to return and your full-time enrollment in Fall courses.
 Please be sure to work with your academic advisor and Enrollment Services to ensure you are all set to return in the Fall.

-Last day to change meal plan level or withdraw from Fall housing with refund.
+Last day to change meal plan level or cancel Fall 2026 housing with a refund.

 Before You Arrive On Campus